open62541/open62541-nodeset-loader/README.md

 ./parserDemo pathToNodesetFile1 pathToNodesetFile2

 ## Integration with open62541
-take a look on https://github.com/matkonnerth/openWrapper
+take a look on https://github.com/matkonnerth/openWrapper or on the server example

 ## todos